Ride Level: Easy

 Explore the Docklands past and present on this largely traffic-free, pan-flat route, that exploits the dense network of cycle paths linking the sights of the lower Thames.
 Packed to the gunnels with tunnels, bridges, and boardwalks, cable car trips, stunning architecture old and new, rivers, docks and canals, along with pubs and cafés galore, it’s a great family day out that can be ridden by most on any bike.

-Starting at New Cross Gate (London Overground) the route follows the Thames foreshore to the Cutty Sark at Greenwich.
+Starting at Greenwich Station the route follows the Thames foreshore to the Cutty Sark.
 Walk through the foot tunnel and follow the route as it winds its way up through the Isle of Dogs, past the modern towers of Canary Wharf to the Georgian splendour of the Limehouse Basin.

-Along Abbey Creek, which actually does look like a Creek, to join the Greenway (turn left for the best views of Bazelette’s Temple to Sewage) towards Beckton for a bit of plane spotting across from City Airport.
+Along Abbey Creek, which actually does look like a creek, join the Greenway (turn left for the best views of Bazelette’s Temple to Sewage) towards Beckton for a bit of plane spotting across from City Airport.

 Cross the Thames on the mega bike-friendly (they’ll even slow the thing down for you to allow you on) and admire the views of the City and South London before you land on the windswept Greenwich Peninsula.